crossuo/crossuo/README.md

 * OrionUO Client - is a linux fork of OrioUO Open Source Ultima Online client.

-* Platforms: Windows and Linux (in progress)
+* Platforms: Windows 7, Windows 10, Linux and MacOSX.

-* Rendering: OpenGL 2.0 and higher
+* Rendering: OpenGL 2.0 and higher.

 ### Downloading OrionUO